MD-CWI/afivo-streamer/README.md

 * Parallellization is provided only for shared memory systems (using OpenMP).

 ### Todo
-* Reorganize 2D code and start writing 3D code
+* Add more tests, especially for the 3D code
+* Look for "pretty" examples, generate some animations, and put them online.

 ### Features
 * I'll write about them soon